Meihui-Zhu/cervical-cancer-mlops-pipeline/README.md

 - evaluation and drift reports.

 SQLite is used for structured operational records that may need to be queried over time: `data/pipeline.db`.
+Using a database here has several advantages over storing everything as separate CSV files:

+- It allows efficient filtering and aggregation by batch date, record ID, and model version.
+For example, the system can quickly summarise how many records were processed or predicted as positive within a given time window.

+- It better resembles how a hospital or screening system would store operational prediction records, where different users or downstream services may need to query the same records consistently.

+- It makes it easier to update or link delayed outcome information later.
+For example, if a definitive biopsy result becomes available after the initial prediction, the stored prediction record can be updated with the new label for subsequent evaluation.

 The database contains two tables:

 - ingestion_log